procore/sift/README.md

 end
 ```
 Passing `?filters[user_posts_on_date]=10/12/20` will call the `user_posts_on_date` scope with
-`10/12/20` as the the first argument, and will grab the `user_id` and `blog_id` out of the params and pass them as the second and third arguments.
+`10/12/20` as the the first argument, and will grab the `user_id` and `blog_id` out of the params and pass them as a hash, as the second argument.

 ### Sort Types
 Every sort must have a type, so that Filterable knows what to do with it.
 The current valid sort types are: